-The bulk of Sparebanken More's market funds (around 65% in 2019) were in the form of covered bonds issued through its subsidiary company More Boligkreditt.
+The bulk of Sparebanken More's market funds (around 80% as of September 2020) were in the form of covered bonds issued through its subsidiary company More Boligkreditt.
 We positively view the diversification benefit and the typically longer maturity of these funding instruments, providing the bank with a wider and more diversified investor base.
-We also note that almost 85% of the total outstanding covered bonds are eligible as liquid assets under the Basel III liquidity coverage ratio (LCR) rules.
+We also note that more than 80% of the total outstanding covered bonds are eligible as liquid assets under the Basel III liquidity coverage ratio (LCR) rules.

-Sparebanken More maintains good liquidity buffers of high quality, which are broadly in line with those of its local peers, with the bank's liquid assets to tangible banking assets ratio at around 13.1% as of March 2020 (12.2% in December 2019).
+Sparebanken More maintains good liquidity buffers of high quality, which are broadly in line with those of its local peers, with the bank's liquid assets to tangible banking assets ratio at around 15.1% as of September 2020 (12.2% in December 2019).
 Besides cash and dues from other banks, the bank's liquidity buffers include a securities portfolio, which mainly comprises domestic and European covered bonds, government and supranational bonds, with minor holdings of senior and corporate bonds, as well as minor shareholdings.

 Bond holdings in the liquidity portfolio are generally equally divided into foreign (European) and domestic issuers.
 Euro-denominated issues are hedged in Norwegian krone, and fixed-rate bonds are swapped to floating interest rates (mainly three months floating).
-The bank reported a comfortable LCR of 125% as of March 2020, which to some degree mitigates any market funding concerns, although the regulator indicated that due to the exceptional circumstances in 2020 banks are allowed to temporarily breach the 100% LCR requirement.
-We note that the bank's customer deposits year-on-year growth declined to around 1.7% in March 2020, compared to almost 7% increase witnessed during 2019.
+The bank reported a comfortable LCR of 126% as of September 2020, which to some degree mitigates any market funding concerns, although the regulator indicated that due to the exceptional circumstances in 2020 banks are allowed to temporarily breach the 100% LCR requirement.
+We note that the bank's customer deposits year-on-year growth was around 8.8% in September 2020, compared to almost 7% witnessed during 2019.